joeattardi/promise-poller/README.md

     });

 ## Specify timeout
-If you want the poll to reject after a certain timeout has passed, use the `timeout` option:
+If you want each poll attempt to reject after a certain timeout has passed, use the `timeout` option:

     var poller = promisePoller({
       taskFn: myTask,